 A health care provider should:

-Know and support all forms of healing and various approaches to health care to present patients with the most effective, safest preventative or treatment options available.
+Know and support all forms of healing and various approaches to health care to present patients with the most effective, safest preventative options available.

 Emphasize prevention and whole-person wellness.